 COURSE DESCRIPTION:

 This course is designed to prepare individuals for the responsibilities of being a Windows server 2016 administrator.
-It provides the knowledge, concepts, and skills necessary to install, customize and troubleshoot Windows 2016 server in a Microsoft Active Directory services.
+It provides the knowledge, concepts, and skills necessary to install, customize and troubleshoot Windows server 2016 in Microsoft Active Directory services.
 Course emphasis focuses on installation, user and group management, client/server management and monitoring; disk and file share management, print services and backup management.

 ESSENTIAL EMPLOYABILITY SKILLS: